gavinksong/cs162-group/reports/project2.md

 The second part of the test is to make sure that the syscall is not holding on to any locks when it fails a file system operation.
 This feature is not explicitly tested for in any of the other tests.
 It is tested *implicitly* in `multi-oom`, where some of the child processes kill themselves by calling `open` with an invalid pointer.
 However, seeing as how this line is placed in a random switch, we thought we should create a dedicated test for this feature.

-- If the kernel only checks whether the string points to a user address, without verifying that the string also *terminates* at a user address, our test case will...
+- If the kernel only checks whether the string begins at a user address, without verifying that the string also *terminates* at a user address, the child process will exit normally, printing the messages "(create-bad-str) end" and "create-bad-str: exit(0)" instead of "create-bad-str: exit(-1)".
 - If the syscall is still holding a lock on the file system when it terminates, our test will never finish.

 ###### my-test-2.output